Raid on Mount's Bay

 The Raid on Mounts Bay also known as the Spanish attack on Mounts Bay was a Spanish raid on Cornwall, England, that took place between 2 and 4 August 1595 in the context of the Brittany Campaign during the Anglo-Spanish war of 1585-1604.
 It was conducted by a Spanish naval squadron led by Carlos de Amésquita on patrol from Brittany, France.
 The Spanish made landfall in Mount's Bay, then sacked and burned Newlyn, Mousehole, Penzance, and Paul, beating a militia force under Francis Godolphin in the process.

 Background

-In the wake of the defeat of the Spanish armada in 1588, King Philip II of Spain was reorganising his navy.
+In the wake of the defeat of the Spanish Armada in 1588, Philip II of Spain reorganised his navy.
 He was intent on establishing advanced bases in western France from which his navy could constantly threaten England and Ireland.
 In 1593 Blavet had been established by the Spanish in Brittany and news of this caused concern in England.